-When you’re searching for a new mattress online, there are two type of mattress that you’ll see time and time again: foam vs spring mattresses.
+When you’re searching for a new mattress online, there are two types of mattresses that you’ll see time and time again: foam vs spring mattresses.
 While all mattresses tend to look very similar from the outside, it’s what’s on the inside that really counts - especially if you are trying to give your sleeping habits a makeover.

 Depending on how you sleep, the aches and pains you’re dealing with, and how hot you get under the covers - you might find that there’s clearly a better choice between a spring and memory foam mattress.